telatin/microbiome-bioinformatics/_posts/2021-01-01-Install-Miniconda.md

 (_i. e._ to log out and login again, or simply try typing `source ~/.bashrc` on most systems)

-## The bioconda repository
+## Repositories

-Conda allows to install packages from a default channel (mainly containing python modules), but also supports third party channels.
+Conda allows to install packages from a *default channel* (mainly containing python modules), but also supports third party channels.
 There are three channels that can be of particular interest in (bio)data science: